tigera/operator/RELEASING.md

 ## Updates for new Calico CRDs

-If the release includes new Calico CRDs, add the new CRDs to `hack/gen-csv/get-manifests.sh`.
+If the release includes new Calico CRDs, add the new CRDs to `hack/gen-csv/get-manifests.sh` and `hack/gen-csv/clusterserviceversion.template`.

 ## Publishing a release on RH Catalog